abeerzahran/ShopifyStore/README.md

 ## Getting Started

 To get started with this project, follow these steps:
-1. Clone the repository: git clone [repository URL]
+1. Clone the repository: git clone https://github.com/abeerzahran/ShopifyStore.git.
-2. Navigate to the project directory: cd [project directory]
+2. Navigate to the project directory: cd ShopifyStore
 3. Open the project in your preferred code editor.

 ## Usage